treeframework/trump.hidden/README.md

 * [settings.responsive](https://github.com/treeframework/settings.responsive)
 * [tools.responsive](https://github.com/treeframework/tools.responsive)

-If you install the `hidden` module using Bower, you will get these dependencies at the same time.
+If you install the `hidden` module using Bower or npm, you will get these dependencies at the same time.
 If not using Bower, please be sure to install and `@import` these dependencies in the relevant way.

 ## Installation

-You can install `hidden` module via Bower, npm, Git Submodule, or copy and paste.
+You can install `hidden` module via Bower, npm, or copy and paste.

 ### Install using Bower: